Stocks slip as control of Congress remains unclear – KION546

 By Paul R. La Monica, CNN Business

 Wall Street was betting on a red wave in the midterm elections Tuesday.
-But so far it appears that didn’t necessarily happen.
-And now investors are seeing red on their trading screens Wednesday morning.
+But so far it appears that didn’t happen.
+And now investors are seeing red on their trading screens Wednesday.

+One stock in particular that had been surging in anticipation of a sweeping victory for the GOP got hit hard Wednesday.
+Digital World Acquisition Corp., a so-called blank check, special purpose acquisition company, or SPAC, that is hoping to merge with former President Donald Trump’s media company, plunged about 20%.
+The stock had skyrocketed more than 65% Monday.

-The market had rallied the past three days, following a historic surge for stocks in October.
+The market rallied sharply during the past three days following a historic surge for stocks in October.
 That was due in part to expectations of a convincing victory for Republicans that could give the party control of one or both chambers of Congress — a development that could lead to more investor-friendly gridlock.

 But it’s not yet clear if Democrats will actually lose their majority in either chamber.